digao-dalpiaz/DzHTMLText/README.md

 ## What's New

+- 03/13/2021 (Version 3.2)

+   - Removed CompInstall.exe from component sources due to AV false positive warning (now you can get it directly from CompInstall repository).

 - 03/05/2021 (Version 3.1)

    - Fixed OnLinkClick event error when returning from event handler, if link is no longer selected.